mahdi-slh/BendingGraphs/README.md

   any commercial use of BendingGraphs needs to clear that licence first.
 * Everything else in this repository is © the BendingGraphs authors and shipped as-is.

-If you use this codebase, please cite the Bending Graphs paper *and* the SuperGlue paper for the matching block.